ipar2022/Discount_Mart/README.md

 ## Overview of Project
 - Discount mart is a small supermarket owned by Grant Frost.
 He wants a dashboard where he can track how well Discount Mart is doing for this year.
-The dash board will include the Sales, Profit and Quantity Sold.
+The dash board will include the sales, profit and quantity Sold.

 Original work by Dee Naidoo